LilLilCrab/ContraConnect/docs/CONDUCT.md

 #### Assignments

 1.  **Assignment Allocation:** Assignments will be made based on a combination of **member strengths, expressed interests, and equitable distribution** of workload.
-We will use a team planning tool (e.g., Trello/GitHub Projects) to track and assign tasks.
+We will use a team planning tool (GitHub Projects) to track and assign tasks.
 2.  **Dealing with Incomplete/Poorly Completed Assignments:** If a member fails to complete (or poorly completes) an assignment:
     * **First Instance:** A private, direct conversation will be held between the member and the team lead/designated mentor to understand the issue and identify support needs.
 A plan for completion will be created.
     * **Repeated Instances:** The team will hold a private discussion to determine if re-allocation of work or additional accountability measures are needed, up to and including formal disciplinary action if the issue persists and impacts project delivery.

 #### Participation & Communication

-1.  **Information Sharing:** We will primarily communicate via **[Specify Medium, e.g., Slack/Discord]** for quick updates and use **[Specify Medium, e.g., GitHub/Google Drive]** for sharing and documenting core project files and documentation.
+**Information Sharing:** We will primarily communicate via **Discord** for quick updates and use **GitHub/Google Drive** for sharing and documenting core project files and documentation.
-2.  **Ensuring Full Participation:** The team will use **"round-robin" or "check-in" structures** at key points in a discussion to ensure every voice is heard.
-Team members are encouraged to **proactively invite quiet members** to share their thoughts.
-3.  **Honoring Strengths and Interests:** We will conduct an initial **skills and interest inventory** and revisit it regularly.
-Assignments and roles will be matched to these strengths where feasible to maximize individual contribution and job satisfaction.

 #### Meeting Times and Locations/Mediums

-Initial meeting times and locations/mediums (e.g., Room 205 / Zoom link) were decided to suit all current members.
+Initial meeting times and locations/mediums were decided to suit all current members.
 Any proposed change to the standing time or location must be agreed upon by **unanimous consent** of the team to ensure no member is involuntarily excluded.

 #### Agenda and Minutes / Notes